-The EFEPA believes no child should feel alone, ostracized or unsafe because of their epilepsy.
-We strive to alleviate the stresses and fears that many children with epilepsy suffer from by providing them access to all of the life experiences they deserve.
-Camp Achieve is key to accomplishing this goal.
-From its humble beginnings over 20 years ago, Camp Achieve has become a uniquely designed program tailored to the special needs of youths with epilepsy.
+The EFEPA believes no child should feel excluded or unsafe because of their epilepsy.
+We strive to alleviate the stress and fear that many children with epilepsy face by providing access to all the life experiences – including summer camp.

-Applications are open for any child aged 8 to 17 with a primary diagnosis of epilepsy.
-Campers are expected to be able to perform all activities of daily living independently.
-This includes tasks like eating, bathing, dressing and basic hygiene.
-All applications are submitted to a Medical Committee to review a camper’s eligibility.
+Applications are open for children ages 8 to 17 with a primary diagnosis of epilepsy.
+Campers are expected to be able to perform all activities of daily living independently, including tasks like eating, bathing, dressing, and basic hygiene.

 Are there medical requirements to consider?

 Eligible campers have a primary diagnosis of epilepsy and see a neurologist for regular appointments.
 All camper applications and forms are reviewed by a medical committee to determine eligibility.
 Campers should be able to participate in physical activities like walking and sports, as well as social and group activities like team building exercises, arts & crafts, and singing camp songs.